Rules and Procedures

 your car is on fire.
 Once car is in the infield you may get out of your car.

-to Chuck Eckert.
-You will not be allowed to race until fine is paid.
+will not be allowed to race until fine is paid.

 All cars are subject to Tech.
 Tech gauges are official.